-Trekking in the Nar Phu Valley, which is located in the Trans Himalaya, directly behind the north face of Mount Annapurna, is remarkably brief.
+Trekking in the Nar Phu Valley, located in the Trans Himalaya, directly behind the north face of Mount Annapurna, is remarkably brief.
 The Nar Phu Valley Short Trek combines natural beauty, adventure, and culture.
 The highlights of the journey include towering peaks and adventurous passes, glaciers, secluded ancient villages, ranging river-forming deep gorges, beautiful forests, amazing rock formations, a herd of yaks and wild goats, Gombas, and the unique medieval Tibetan culture passed down from their ancestors.
 In 2003, Nar Phu Valley was formally opened to hikers as a tea house and homestay concept.
 You must obtain special trekking permits from the authorized trekking agency because this is trekking in a restricted area.

 This day, the Nar Phu Valley Short Trek starts from Koto village and branches off from the main trail of Nepal's fabled Annapurna Circuit because there is road access to the Chame district headquarters of Manang and beyond.
 Following Nar Khola, where very few hikers are visible, the trail leads to Nar Phu Valley after crossing the Marsyangdi River at Koto.
 Trekkers quickly leave the more popular routes behind and enter the secluded Nar Phu Valley.
 The trail winds through a forest and a narrow path with sporadic views of mountains.
 The vibrant Tibetan chortens, monasteries, prayer stones, rock paintings, and vast pasture land across Dharmashala justify your journey.